fbef0102/Game-Private_Plugin/Plugin_插件/Jockey_Jockey/l4d2_Sinister_Jockey/readme.md

 		// Enables the Ghost Stalker ability, allowing the Jockey to become nearly invisible. l4d2_Sinister_Jockey_ghoststalker "1"

-		// Modifies the opacity of the Jockey to become closer to invisible (0-255) (Def 20) l4d2_Sinister_Jockey_ghoststalkervisibility "100"
+		// Modifies the opacity of the Jockey to become closer to invisible (0-255) l4d2_Sinister_Jockey_ghoststalkervisibility "100"

-		// Enables the Gravity Pounce ability, the Jockey can inflict damage based on how far he drops on a Survivor.
-(Def 1) l4d2_Sinister_Jockey_gravitypounce "1"
+		// Enables the Gravity Pounce ability, the Jockey can inflict damage based on how far he drops on a Survivor. l4d2_Sinister_Jockey_gravitypounce "1"

-		// Maximum amount of damage the Jockey can inflict while dropping (Should be Survivor health max).
-(Def 100) l4d2_Sinister_Jockey_gravitypouncecap "100"
+		// Maximum amount of damage the Jockey can inflict while dropping (Should be Survivor health max). l4d2_Sinister_Jockey_gravitypouncecap "100"

-		// Amount to multiply the damage dealt by the Jockey when dropping.
-(Def 1.0) l4d2_Sinister_Jockey_gravitypouncemultiplier "1.0"
+		// Amount to multiply the damage dealt by the Jockey when dropping. l4d2_Sinister_Jockey_gravitypouncemultiplier "1.0"

-		// Enables the Human Shield ability, the Jockey can use the Survivor as a human shield while riding.
-(Def 1) l4d2_Sinister_Jockey_humanshield "1"
+		// Enables the Human Shield ability, the Jockey can use the Survivor as a human shield while riding. l4d2_Sinister_Jockey_humanshield "1"

-		// Percent of damage the Jockey avoids using a Survivor as a shield.
-(Def 0.4) l4d2_Sinister_Jockey_humanshieldamount "0.7"
+		// Percent of damage the Jockey avoids using a Survivor as a shield. l4d2_Sinister_Jockey_humanshieldamount "0.7"

 		// How much damage is inflicted to the Survivor being used as a Huamn Shield.
-(Def 2, 0=No damage) l4d2_Sinister_Jockey_humanshielddamage "2.0"
+(0=No damage) l4d2_Sinister_Jockey_humanshielddamage "2.0"
 		```
 </details>